fraserlove/opengl-lab/README.md

   - Camera system with perspective projection
   - Lambertian shading

-Since the purpose of this project is to experiment with OpenGL, 3rd party code for loading .obj files and images is used (stb_image.h, obj_loader.h and obj_loader.cpp).
 A test object and texture are provided in the resources file, along with a basic vertex and fragment shader.

 ### Building

 ```
 $ git clone --recurse-submodules https://github.com/jdah/minecraft-weekend.git
 $ cd opengl-expr
-$ make
+$ sudo make
 ```

+The following static libraries under `lib/` must be built before the main project can be built:
+ - SDL '
+ - GLFW `lib/glfw/src/libglfw3.a`
+ - GLEW `lib/glew/lib/libGLEW.a`

 OpenGL experimental code preview: